softvision-dev/webpdf-wsclient/README.md

 ## Usage
 You will find some [usage examples](https://github.com/softvision-dev/webpdf-wsclient/wiki/Usage) in the wiki.

+## Migration
+**Be aware:** With version 9.0.0 this library also has undergone major changes to the logic, structure and naming of it´s packages and classes.
+If you already used prior versions of wsclient, you should expect having to adapt your imports and code accordingly.
+You will find further information in our [migration guide](https://github.com/softvision-dev/webpdf-wsclient/wiki/Migration).

 ## Documentation
 Have a look at our [wiki](https://github.com/softvision-dev/webpdf-wsclient/wiki) for examples and details.